 Power Press Testing

-PUWER (The Provision and Use of Work Equipment Regulations 1998), requires that Power Presses with automatic, photoelectric, or interlocking guards are inspected every 6 months.
+PUWER 1998 states that Power Presses with certain guards must be inspected every 6 months.
 Power Presses with fixed guards, or enclosed tooling, should be examined every 12 months, by a competent person.

 Power Press Examinations are referred to in the Health and Safety Executive Guidance Note HSG236.
-Within this, it requires a power press to be “thoroughly examined” including the examination of internal parts, using various non-destructive techniques such as magnetic particle testing.
+To thoroughly examine one, all of its parts, including the inside ones, must be carefully inspected.
+This inspection should be done using non-destructive methods such as magnetic particle testing.

 HSG 236 Thorough Examination

-Maintenance and thorough examination (HSG 236) includes specific reference to the safety of power press electrical control circuits, including a requirement for up-to-date circuit diagrams.
+Maintenance and thorough examination (HSG 236) involve checking the safety of power press electrical control circuits.
+This process requires having current circuit diagrams.